espressif/esp-adf/examples/advanced_examples/algorithm/README.md

 - The board will start playing automatically.
 - After finish, you can open `/sdcard/aec_out.wav` to hear the recorded file.

+NSNET has better noise suppression.
+If using NSNET, please enable 'ESP Speech Recognition ->USE_SNET' in menuconfig.

 ### Build and Flash
 Build the project and flash it to the board, then run monitor tool to view serial output (replace `PORT` with your board's serial port name):